agiledev-students-fall2024/1-project-proposal-the-smiling-friends/README.md

 # Project Proposal

-We propose developing a mobile application called StudyBuddy, aimed at helping students plan and manage their study schedules more efficiently.
-The app solves the problem of poor time management and inefficient study habits by providing personalized study plans, reminders, and learning resources tailored to individual needs.
-With academic stress on the rise, StudyBuddy will help users stay organized, improve their productivity, and ultimately enhance their academic performance.
+We propose developing TaskMaster, a mobile application designed to help students manage their academic tasks, deadlines, and goals efficiently.
+TaskMaster solves the problem of poor task management and missed deadlines by providing a simple yet powerful tool to organize assignments, exams, and projects in one place.
+Many students struggle with balancing their workloads and often forget important deadlines, leading to unnecessary stress and reduced academic performance.
+TaskMaster offers a solution that keeps everything organized, ensures that students stay on top of their tasks, and helps them prioritize efficiently.

+Unlike other task management apps that are either too complex or too general, TaskMaster is specifically designed for students, providing them with the tools they need to succeed academically.
+By focusing on simplicity and user-friendliness, TaskMaster will help students stay organized and reduce anxiety around schoolwork, while offering some advanced features to boost productivity.

 For Whom?
-StudyBuddy is designed for high school and college students who struggle with time management and balancing their academic workload.
-These users often face difficulties in maintaining a consistent study routine, especially during exam periods.
-Our initial target audience includes students in our own university and academic community, but the app is suitable for any student looking for a more organized study routine.
+TaskMaster is designed primarily for high school and university students who need an intuitive platform to organize their academic schedules and deadlines.
+The target audience includes students who want to streamline their academic workload without being overwhelmed by overly complex task management tools.
+We’ve identified a real need for students who want to manage assignments, projects, and exams but who also require reminders and task prioritization.

 How?
-From the end-user’s perspective, StudyBuddy will allow users to input their subjects, upcoming exams, and assignment deadlines.
-The app will generate a personalized study schedule, complete with reminders and suggested study techniques based on the type of content (e.g., flashcards for memorization, spaced repetition for retention).
-Users can track their progress, mark tasks as complete, and adjust their schedules as needed.
-Additionally, the app will provide access to curated study resources and tips on time management to help students optimize their study time.
+From the end-user’s perspective, TaskMaster offers a clean and intuitive interface that makes it easy for students to manage their academic tasks.
+Here’s how it works:

+Task Input and Categorization: Students can input tasks such as homework, assignments, projects, and exams, assigning each task a deadline and priority level (e.g., high, medium, low).
+Tasks can be categorized by subject or course, making it easier to stay organized.

+Smart Deadline Reminders: Sends automatic reminders before a task’s deadline, with customizable notification times.
+Users can choose to receive reminders a day before, a few hours before, or even weekly updates for long-term projects.

+Priority Management and Sorting: Tasks can be sorted by priority or due date, helping students focus on the most urgent assignments first.
+A color-coded system will make it visually easy to see which tasks need immediate attention and which ones can wait.

+Daily & Weekly Overview: Provides a daily and weekly view of all tasks and deadlines, allowing students to see their workload at a glance.
+This view helps with planning ahead and avoiding last-minute cramming.

+Task Completion Progress: A simple progress tracker that allows students to mark tasks as completed, offering visual feedback on their accomplishments and keeping track of what’s still pending.

+Recurring Tasks: For tasks that repeat regularly (e.g., weekly quizzes or assignments), users can set up recurring tasks with automatic reminders, saving time and reducing the chance of forgetting.

+Goal Setting: Allows students to set academic goals, such as finishing a project early or studying a set number of hours for an exam.
+This feature helps break down large tasks into manageable steps, ensuring they meet their academic goals.

+Minimalist Design: Focuses on a clutter-free, user-friendly interface that keeps distractions to a minimum.
+The app uses simple colors and layouts to enhance usability and accessibility.

 Scope
-This project is well-suited for a group of 4-6 developers and can be completed within the semester.
-The core features will include user authentication, study schedule generation, task tracking, and notifications.
-The complexity of the app is manageable, as we can begin with basic scheduling and reminder functionalities, then expand to include more advanced features like study techniques and progress tracking.
-The project’s scope strikes a balance between being technically challenging and achievable within the timeline, allowing room for future updates and improvements.
+This project is achievable within a semester by a group of 4-6 developers.
+The core functionality focuses on task management, reminders, priority sorting, and progress tracking, which can be implemented without requiring overly complex algorithms or data structures.
+The development process will start with the basics—task input, reminders, and calendar views—before expanding to include more advanced features like recurring tasks and goal setting.